Ali-sarafraz/ML-dry-bean/README.markdown

 - Deploy the XGBoost model in a production environment for real-time predictions.

 ## Contact
-For questions or contributions, please contact [Your Name] at [Your Email].
+For questions or contributions, please contact [Ali] at [ali.sarafraz530@gmail.com].